Konik, Montenegro: Education and monuments

 Today, at Konik exists two elementary schools with more than 2,000 pupils.
 First, which is situated at the Ribnica part is named 'Marko Miljanov', and the second, situated at the Vrela Ribnicka called 'Božidar Vuković - Podgoričanin'.

 At the 2007, school 'Marko Miljanov' have great results at the republic competitions.
 Pupils from that school won at the Montenegrin schools' football, women's handball competitions and anti-drugs quizzes.
 Students from another school won at the national volleyball and biological competitions.

 The greatest monument of Konik is Roman Catholic Cathedral at the 'Gate of Konik' (entrance).
 Cathedral is built at 1967 and the tower of that Cathedral, with 47 meters, is the highest object in Podgorica.
 Except two halls for the masses and great rooms in the main part, there is a Cathedral sport hall too, which is home of many sport competitions for youth Montenegrins.

 Roman Catholic Cathedral also made progress with education.
 Church made a lot of courses for the students from Konik, like computers, languages, health and sports.

 Other monuments are Partisans' monument in the front of the 'Marko Miljanov' school, Monument to the shouted fascism victims at the end of Vrela Ribnička and few smallest monuments.

 Culture

 In the 1970s, at the Konik was built first Culture center.
 At that object, where is situated local administration and police too, until the 1990s existed cinema.
 After that, the big hall of Culture center, with capacity of 700 seats, was used to political conventions and theater shows.

 Roman Catholic Church today is organizing few theater shows and concerts yearly.

-Sport

-The most popular Sport collective from Konik is Fudbalski klub Ribnica.
-This football club from Konik was founded in 1974 and today, Ribnica is competing in the Montenegrin Third League.
-In the past, Ribnica were playing in the Third League of SFR Yugoslavia.
-The main sports' venue in the suburb is Stadion na Koniku.
-Other venues include the hall of the elementary school Božidar Vuković - Podgoričanin, home of the Women's Volleyball Club Budućnost and hall of the school Marko Miljanov.
-At the sports hall of Roman Catholic Cathedral today are playing matches in Montenegrin youth basketball leagues.
-Popular sports include football and basketball, and at the every part of suburb exist few open-grounds.
-Apart from the football club, the sport club Ribnica, Konik has its own Futsal club Ribnica, Judo club, Boxing club, and Chess club.
-Elsewhere in the Konik boulevard, the Stari Aerodrom in Podgorica is home to FK Grafičar, a Montenegrin Second League team.
-Matches between FK Ribnica and FK Grafičar are popular and are known as the 'Konik derby'.